-The reception of this Maui budget hotel is open 24 hours.
+The reception of this Ka’anapali Beach hotel is open 24 hours.
 Nearby activities include snorkeling, cliff jumping, swimming and surf if there’s a swell.
 Check out 20 awesome things to do in Kaanapali for more inspiration.

 Strolling along the boardwalk in the mornings will be one of your favorite things.
-There is also tons of shopping inside Whalers Village.
+Plus you’re nearby tons of shopping inside Whalers Village.
 Since you’re on a budget you’ll be doing a lot of window shopping as most of the shopping is high end.

 Tiki Beach Hostel

-If you’re traveling solo, on a tight budget and don’t have a car and/or are looking for cheapest way to stay in Maui, then the Tiki Beach Hostel is a great option.
+If you’re traveling solo, on a extremely tight budget, don’t have a car and/or are looking for cheapest way to stay in Maui, then the Tiki Beach Hostel is an option.
 The hostel is one of the cheapest places to stay on Maui coming in at 39 dollars a night.
 Don’t expect much as its a bed in a dormitory setting.

 You can reach Lahaina town from the hostel on foot which is full of delicious restaurants, art galleries, boutique shops and fun bars.
 It’s also right on the beach.

 If you’re main objective on this Maui vacation is to learn to surf then you’ll be in a prime spot.
 Breakwall is an awesome beginners surf spot that’s a stones throw away.
 There are several surf shops nearby to book a lesson.

 - Location: North Kaanapali

 - Highlights: Can’t beat the price.
 Accommodates up to 6 people.